Contact our Equestrian Department at 231.894.3983

 We offer beginner, intermediate and advanced trail rides and encourage you to take advantage of the variety of horseback riding activities and lessons we have to offer to cowpokes of all ages.

 All trail rides must be booked at least an hour prior to the trail ride.
+Trail rides fill up quickly!
+We recommend booking 1-2 days prior to your desired ride time.
 Call (231) 894-3983 to book your trail ride.

 Beginner Trail Ride Adventure – $30